tcc2003/ALMA_datacomb/progress.md

 # GCDprogress
 This is a file to record the progress of doing the project, which is about the abundance of Deuterium in the Galactic Center.
 ### 2024.Jan.31
-1. To take a glimpse of the final roughly image, I executed the step 4,5,6 without changing the parameter from the reference.
+1. To catch a glimpse of the final roughly image, I executed the step 4,5,6 without changing the parameter from the reference.
 In addition, I changed the name of the output image to make it easier to distinguish the image from the .miriad and .fits files.
 ### 2024.Jan.30
 1. The error message
 ```